cubiq/add-to-homescreen/README.md

 The script place a floating balloon to your mobile website inviting the user to add your app to the home screen.
 This is compatible with iPhone/4/iPod-touch and iPad, iOS >= 3.1.2.

+Version: 0.9 beta

 ## Usage
 Include the script and the stylesheet in your page HEAD.
-Thanks all.
-Look at the examples for more advanced features.
+That's all.
+Look at the examples for advanced features.
+Documentation soon to come.

 ## License